Sydney Atencio professional headshot

 When Isaac Horton was laid off from his job due to the COVID19 pandemic, he seized an opportunity to pursue his dream career in IT.

-When Isaac read of the opportunity to earn industry recognized certifications along with hands-on learning, career development, and job placement opportunities at no cost he thought it was too good to be true.
-But he soon learned that it was not only real, but it was an opportunity to launch him into a new career.
+When Isaac read of the opportunity, he thought it was too good to be true—ActivateWork offered the chance to earn industry-recognized certifications along with hands-on learning, career development, and job placement support at no cost.
+But he soon learned that it was not only real but also the perfect launchpad to a new career.

-While enrolled in the program, Isaac worked evenings and weekends as an Amazon delivery driver.
-This proved to be challenging during the full-time program, but with the support of his instructors and coaches, he was able to balance his time effectively and complete the course.
+While enrolled in ActivateWork’s Network Support course, Isaac worked evenings and weekends as a delivery driver.
+This proved challenging during the full-time program, but with the support of his instructors and coaches, he managed his time effectively and completed the course.
 He attributes much of his success to that community, saying, “They were super passionate and helped me stay caught up.”

-Upon graduating from the Network Support course, Isaac has not only been prepared to pass key certification exams, but he has also been equipped for his new career in IT with career development and coaching from the ActivateWork team.
+Upon graduating, Isaac was prepared to pass key industry certification exams and well-equipped for his new career in IT, thanks to career development and coaching from the ActivateWork team.

-“The career development in this program is irreplaceable,” he says, “to be able to learn to sell yourself and get a great job in and of itself is a huge benefit.”
+“The career development in this program is irreplaceable.
+To be able to learn to sell yourself and get a great job in and of itself is a huge benefit.”

-After completing the course, ActivateWork was able to place him with employer partner, FirstBank, where Isaac has now started as a tech support representative.
-He is thrilled to be able to start his career with such a reputable company where he sees a path for continued growth and upward mobility.
-His goal is to continue to add additional certifications each year with the tuition assistance program that FirstBank offers and hopes to advance into a software engineering role in the future.
+After completing the course, ActivateWork helped place him in a Tech Support Representative role with an employer partner, FirstBank.
+He was thrilled to start his career with such a reputable company, where he sees a path for continued growth and upward mobility.
+His goal is to continue adding certifications each year through FirstBank’s tuition assistance program.
+He hopes to advance into a software engineering role in the future.

-Since starting his new career, Isaac has been matched with his ActivateWork post-placement coach who provides ongoing support and assistance as he navigates this new role.
+Since starting his new career, Isaac has been matched with his ActivateWork post-placement coach, who provides ongoing support as he navigates his new role.
 He has already seen tremendous value in this resource and sees his coach as a professional mentor.
-This coaching will continue for a minimum of 6 months as he launches in the field, helping him acclimate to the role.
+This coaching will continue for at least 6 months.

-Isaac is now further ahead in his career journey and earning more income than he was before being laid off.
-He is poised for an even better future and he couldn’t be happier to have his foot in the door into an IT career.
+Isaac is now further along in his career journey and earning more than before he was laid off.
+He is poised for an even better future, and he couldn’t be happier to have his foot in the door to an IT career.
 For his investment of 3 months of time and hard work, he says,

 “It was absolutely worth it.
 I would recommend ActivateWork to anyone ready to get started in the IT field.
 No scholarship can even compare.”